kneehit/Customer_Segmentation/docs/index.md

 Determining Optimal number of clusters
 ------------------------------------------

-We will use average silhouette method to compute optimal number of clusters.
-The silhouette of a data point is a measure of how closely it is matched to data within its cluster and how loosely it is matched to data of the neighbouring cluster.
+We will use average silhouette method to compute optimal number of clusters. <br /> The silhouette of a data point is a measure of how closely it is matched to data within its cluster and how loosely it is matched to data of the neighbouring cluster.

 ``` r
 silhouette_width <- NA